Waste and resources

 Initiatives aimed at reduction of waste and zero emissions

-In Japan, the Group uses an integrated waste material management system compatible with the electronic manifest system.
+In Japan, the Group uses an integrated waste material management system compatible with the electronic manifest system based on the idea that waste reduction and effective use of resources are important for sustainable business operations.
 We make Group-wide efforts to reduce waste such as management of waste generation and proper disposal and effective use of waste generated.

 Targets and results for reduction of waste and effective use of resources

 Activities to reduce waste and effectively use resources are managed through Responsible Care activities.
 For FY2021 targets and results, see the Environmental and safety management page.

 For details on hazardous waste emissions, see the ESG Data page.